12 Top-Rated Things to Do in Winthrop, WA

 5. Visit North Cascades National Park on the North Cascades Scenic Byway

 The North Cascades Scenic Byway (Highway 20) spans 140 miles between Methow Valley and Skagit Valley.
-It crosses by stunning views of the North Cascade Mountains along the way.
-The route connects Winthrop to the neighboring North Cascades National Park, offering an easy gateway to this magical alpine environment.
+It passes several stunning views of the North Cascade Mountains along the way.
+The route connects Winthrop to the heart of North Cascades National Park in less than a 90-minute drive, offering an easy gateway to this magical alpine environment.

 6. Skate the Day Away at the Winthrop Rink

-Thanks to newly installed refrigeration, the rink offers guaranteed skating throughout the winter.
+The rink offers guaranteed skating throughout the winter, thanks to recently installed refrigeration.
 The typical season spans between December and March.
 The facility also includes a 6,000-square-foot building with changing rooms, showers, and a second-story warming and viewing room.
+Lights at the facility also make ice skating a popular thing to do at night throughout the darkened winter season.

 Alongside dedicated free skate times, the rink features an array of programs throughout the season.
 A few of the regularly scheduled programs include drop-in hockey and freestyle figure skating.
 The rink is also home to a youth hockey tournament series that offers a family-friendly spectating event.